 The operating revenues of each institution consist primarily of state appropriations and of student fees that are set by the board of trustees of each institution.
 Tuition levels are set by the Board of Higher Education.
-State-supported tuition revenue is required to be remitted to the State Treasurer by each institution; however, the Massachusetts College of Art and Design and the Massachusetts Maritime Academy have the authority to retain tuition indefinitely and all higher education institutions are able to retain tuition received from out-of-state students.
+State-supported tuition revenue is required to be remitted to the State Treasurer by each institution; however, the

+Massachusetts College of Art and Design and the Massachusetts Maritime Academy have the authority to retain tuition indefinitely and all higher education institutions are able to retain tuition received from out-of-state students.
 The board of trustees of each institution submits annually audited financial statements to the Comptroller and the Board of Higher Education.
 The Department of Higher Education prepares annual operating budget requests on behalf of all institutions, which are submitted to the Executive Office of Education and subsequently to the Executive Office for Administration and Finance and to the House and Senate Committees on Ways and Means.
 The Legislature appropriates funds for the higher education system in the Commonwealth's annual operating budget in various line items for each institution.

 The fiscal 2016 budget amended state law to allow the University of Massachusetts to establish its own tuition rates for all students, and retain all the tuition it collects.
-This change is effective for fiscal 2017.
-The Commonwealth and the University reached agreement in fiscal 2016 on how to implement this change.
-The fiscal 2017 budget reflects this agreement, with a one-time reduction of approximately \$31.1 million in General Fund revenue that reflects that revenue now being retained by the University, and a corresponding reduction of approximately \$31.1 million in the University's annual appropriation from the Commonwealth.
+This change is effective for fiscal 2017 (i.e., the fiscal year beginning July 1, 2016), and the Commonwealth and the University expect to devote significant effort during fiscal 2016 to successfully implementing this initiative.